fowlay/gerke-decoder/README.md

 This feature is enabled with option -Y, and is available with decoding methods 4, 5 and 6.
 The signal frequency is plotted as a function of time.
 A time interval can be specified with the -Z option.

+### Tone and space lengths histograms

+This feature is enabled with option -M:

+    -M 1            tone lengths
+    -M 0            space lengths
+    -M 1,0          tone lengths and space lengths

 ### Offset and length